 By being able to quickly identify and remove waste from the value stream, immediate gains are achieved.
 A proactive approach towards improvement prevents the losses from occurring in the first instance, in comparison to a reactive approach, in which something must go wrong before action is taken.
 In a lean environment, there are ongoing safeguards and actions to prevent something from going wrong in the first place.
 For example, TPM (Total Productive Maintenance) integrates the philosophy of proactive maintenance as a way of reducing unplanned stops and downtime.

 Lean manufacturing techniques are used to increase profitability by reducing costs.
 By understanding how customers define value, costs that do not add value are reduced or eliminated.

 In the above example the cost to bring your product to market plus profit dictates the selling price of a product.
 Particularly in our global economy this model is rarely reflective of current practices.
 Competition and customer demand will often set selling prices.
-By controlling your costs through eliminating non value-added activities, a lean manufacturing environment will directly affect your bottom line.
+By controlling your costs through eliminating non value-added activities, a well-implemented lean manufacturing environment will directly improve your bottom line.

 When you implement and follow a lean path you should see direct cost savings by driving out waste.
 You will also see significant improvements in other areas: